-The Privacy Act sets out eleven Information Privacy Principles (IPPs) that govern agencies of the Commonwealth in their collection, management and use of data containing personal information.
+The Privacy Act sets out eleven Information Privacy Principles (IPPs) that govern agencies of the Australian Government in their collection, management and use of data containing personal information.
 Copies of the IPPs and the Privacy Guidelines are available from the AIHW or the Human Rights and Equal Opportunity Commission (HREOC) upon request.
 You can access this information via the Internet from the HREOC home page (http//www.hreoc.gov.au/hreoc/).
 In order that your application is assessed in accordance with the Privacy Guidelines, please address the following points.

 Does your proposal breach any of the IPPs?
-YES NO If YES which principles are involved, and what steps have you ta ken to address the ese?
-Describe how your organisation will store and maintain the confidentiality of information obtained from the Institute.
+YES NO If YES which principles are involved, and what steps have you ta iken to address the ese? · Describe how your organisation will store and maintain the confidentiality of information obtained from the Institute.
 This includes computer records as well as documents which would permit the identification of any individual or establishment.
-How will information obtained from the Institute be disposed of If information is to be retained please indicate how this will be d of the project?
+How will information obtained from the Institute be disposed of at the conclusion of the project?
+If information is to be retained please indicate how this will be done.